 - Fuzzy assertions – where lack of control for the system under test, causes us not to be able to predict the exact outcome, leading to fuzzy or partial matching in our assertions

-- Badly reimplementing a bit of test framework – related to over exertion asserts, where there’s an ad-hoc bit of what should be a test library, this also includes home-made shallow implementations for deep problems like managing resources such as database or file.
+- Accidental test framework – related to over exertion asserts, where there’s an ad-hoc bit of what should be a test library, this also includes home-made shallow implementations for deep problems like managing resources such as database or file.
 It also includes manually pumping framework primitives, rather than using the framework as a whole.

 - Assertion Chorus – aka missing custom assertion method – where a series of assertions repetitively perform a long winded routine to test something.